dr-rodriguez/AstrodbKit2/docs/index.rst

 Handling Relationships Between Object Tables
 --------------------------------------------

-Becuase **AstrodbKit** expects a single primary table, object tables that point back to it, and any number of reference tables, it can be difficult to handle relationships between object tables.
+Becuase **AstrodbKit** expects a single primary table, object tables that point back to it, and any number of lookup/reference tables, it can be difficult to handle relationships between object tables.

 As an example, consider the scenario where you want to store companion information to your sources, such as a table to store the relationship with orbital separation and a separate one to store general parameters.
 You may be calling these CompanionRelationship and CompanionParameters, respectively.